Kaliningrad Oblast: Historical ethnic and religious structure

 In 1824, shortly before its merger with West Prussia, the population of East Prussia was 1,080,000 people.
 According to Karl Andree, Germans were slightly more than half of the people, while 280,000 (~26%) were ethnically Polish and 200,000 (~19%) were ethnically Lithuanian.
-As of 1819, there were also 20,000-strong ethnic Curonian and Latvian minorities as well as 2,400 Jews, according to Georg Hassel.
+According to Georg Hassel, in 1819 there were also around 20,000 ethnic Curonians and Latvians combined, as well as 2,400 Jews.
 Similar numbers are given by August von Haxthausen in his 1839 book, with a breakdown by county.
 However, the majority of East Prussian Polish and Lithuanian inhabitants were Lutherans, not Catholics like their ethnic kinsmen across the border in the Russian Empire.
 Only in southern Warmia did Catholic Poles—so called Warmians (not to be confused with predominantly Protestant Masurians)—comprise the majority of the population, numbering 26,067 people (~81%) in county Allenstein (Polish: Olsztyn) in 1837.